microsoft/Kusto-Query-Language/doc/parseoperator.md

 ms.service: data-explorer
 ms.topic: reference
 ms.date: 02/13/2020
+ms.localizationpriority: high
 ---
 # parse operator

 Evaluates a string expression and parses its value into one or more calculated columns.
 The calculated columns will have nulls, for unsuccessfully parsed strings.
-For more information, see the [parse-where operator](parsewhereoperator.md).
+If there is no need to use rows where parsing doesn't succeed, prefer using the [parse-where operator](parsewhereoperator.md).

 ```kusto
 T | parse Text with "ActivityName=" name ", ActivityType=" type